 Be respectful with everyone and be a straight shooter.

-If someone else comes up with better idea that yours, say forget my idea... yours is better.
+If someone else comes up with better idea than yours, say forget my idea… yours is better.
 Being flexible is a desirable trait.
 Being stubborn in holding to your point of view in the face of clear data to the contrary is a liability.

-Basically forget it is an interview, and pretend you are working on solving a client situation and you should be fine.
+The key is to forget it is an interview, and pretend you are working on solving a client situation and you should be fine.

 The “goal” is not to beat everyone else in the group.